rehierl/abstract-properties/06-0-abstract-properties/0-0-sections-recap.md

 that, the section of a heading is a substring to the document order and, as such, consists of consecutive nodes (i.e. no gaps).

-(*) The stream-based perspective of a section is such that a section object is created with each new section and marked as "open for associations" as soon as the section's sectioning node is reached.
+(*) The stream-based perspective of a section is such that a new section object is created when reaching a sectioning node and marked as "open for associations".
 In addition to that, and once an implementation has reached past the end of a section, the corresponding section object is marked as being "closed".

 (*) A section is considered to contain its sectioning node since.
 That is because this effectively guarantees that no section will ever be truly empty.
-In addition to that, each section (as a set of nodes) is guaranteed to be distinct to every other section since each sectioning node is defined to always declare one section only.
+Furthermore, each section (as a set of nodes) is guaranteed to be distinct to every other section since each sectioning node is defined to always declare one section only.
 Based on that, a sectioning node is considered to be the very first node within the section it declares.
-If need be, one can classify the nodes of a section as "control nodes" and as "content nodes".
+If need be, one can classify each node within a section as "control nodes" or as "content nodes".